2020 - My reflections

 Here's the recording if you missed it >>>

-I'm very passionate about helping fellow counsellors feel more confident and knowledgable working with gender and sexual diversity in the counselling room.
-And so hope this free resources hub helps more counsellors as they begin their journey into learning more.
-You can access the Free LGBTQ Resources Hub here.
+I'm very passionate about helping fellow counsellors feel more confident and knowledgeable working with gender and sexual diversity in the counselling room, so I hope this free resources hub helps more counsellors as they begin their journey into learning more.

-I am so excited that as a profession, counsellors have opened our eyes to online counselling and I'm look forward to see where that takes us in future years.
+I am so excited that as a profession, counselling has opened its eyes to online counselling and I look forward to seeing where that takes us in future years.

 I wonder what 2021 will have in store for me, and for the counselling world.

 Want to learn more?